NishikiChisato/DigitalGarden/English Grammar in Use/Present Perfect Simple.md

 - Sarah has lost her passport again.
 This is the second time this has happened.
 - Andy is phoning his girlfriend again.
 It's the third time he's phoned her this evening.
 - I bought a MacBook again.
 It's the second time I've bought it this year.
-^semantic-the-time
+^meaning-the-time

+We use the present perfect simple to talk about a state that began in the past and still continues now.
+Note that this usage overlaps with the [[Present perfect continuous#^meaning-still-happening|present perfect continuous]]; the key difference is that [[Present continuous#^except-words|State verbs]] cannot take continuous form, so the present perfect simple is used instead to convey this meaning:
+- How long have you known Jane?
+- I've had these shoes for ages.
+- He's been in hosptial since Monday.
+^meaning-until-now

 # Words
 ## connect now
-We can use the present perfect simple with just, already and yet.
-With such words, the semantic of present perfect simple is [[#^semantic-connect-now]]:
+We can use the present perfect simple with **just, already and yet**.
+With such words, the meaning of present perfect simple is [[#^meaning-connect-now]]:

 Just equals to a short time age:
 - 'Are you hungry?'
 'No, I've just had lunch'